nickvence/nickvence.github.io/pages/laser-atom-interaction.rst

     :width: 400
     :align: right

+REWRITE
-Atoms are used to generate lasers, and lasers perturb the electrons surrounding atoms.
+Atoms are the most common SPELL lasing medium, and lasers perturb the electrons surrounding atoms.
-Atomic Molecular and Optical physicists study these interactions in depth to learn more about nature, and to develop better lasers.
+Atomic molecular and optical physicists study these interactions in depth to learn more about nature, and to develop better lasers.

-During my graduate work I joined two computational scientists at `Oak Ridge National Laboratory`_.
+During my graduate work, I joined two computational scientists at `Oak Ridge National Laboratory`_.
-My science advisor, Predrag Krstic, was intrested in modeling quantum mechanical phenomena in short-pulse interactions.
-My computation advisor, Robert Harrision, was interested in creating a framework to empower scientists to take advantage of High Performance Computing (HPC).
+My science advisor, Predrag Krstic, was interested in modeling quantum mechanical phenomena in short-pulse interactions.
+My computation advisor, Robert Harrison, was interested in creating a framework to empower scientists to take advantage of high performance computing (HPC).
-Together they helped me create a computational experiment simulating how single-electron atoms (Hydrogen, $He^+$, $Li^{2+}$) responded to a strong, short laser pulse.
+Together, they helped me create a computational experiment simulating how single-electron atoms (Hydrogen, $He^+$, $Li^{2+}$) responded to a strong, short laser pulse.
 This research was built on Robert Harrison's MADNESS_ framework.
+IMPROVE
-Sometimes it was exciting to develop world-class;
+Sometimes it was exciting to develop world-class techonolgy;
 other times it was frustrating pausing science to improve the tool.

 I wrote my thesis_ as a guide for those interested in computing strong laser-atom interactions.
-In it I discus my project's motivation, review of competing algorithms for non-perturbative, laser-atom interactions, published my results, and outlined the potential future directions one could take this project.
+In it, I discuss my project's motivation, review competing algorithms for non-perturbative, laser-atom interactions, published my results, and outlined the potential future directions one could take this project.